tmattio/mosaic/matrix/examples/README.md

 ### `11-counter` – Inline mode

-Simple counter using `Primary_inline` mode.
+Simple counter using `Primary` mode.
 Renders below the shell prompt instead of taking over the screen, with dynamic height based on content.

 ### `12-installer` – Static output